Christian Leaders Training Institute

 CLTI ORGANIZATION

-CLTI is directed by a Board of Administrators made up of representatives from the five church bodies involved.
+CLTI is directed by a Board of Administrators made up of representatives from the church bodies involved.
 Each of the three national churches has a separate CLTI National Director and is free to adapt the program to best meet their needs.
 The courses of CLTI are offered by Local Training Centers, which are regulated by the Board of Administrators.
 At present we have 14 Local Training Centers with about 500 students.

 Local Training Centers